In the words of my friend Gabi, I’m freaking out. Freaking out big-time.

 Garage sales don’t need to be on a Saturday.
 If you’ve got time, try starting your sale mid-week, we had a nicer class of shopper today when we tried, they bought more and paid more.
 It was a much better experience that the Saturday morning mosh pit.

+We are thinking of heading to Cambodia, certainly Thailand and Vietnam, hopefully Nepal, maybe my dream destination, Bhutan!
+This is very exciting and big and scary.
 So, lovely people, the boys and I are off in our TARDIS ( I wish!), I’ll check in with you all soon, wish us luck!